Gate-tunable nonlocal Josephson effect through magnetic van der Waals bilayers: Introduction

 \section{Introduction}

 The proximity effect between different materials modifies their properties near the interface.
 In the case of a superconductor/normal metal (S/N) interface, the Cooper pairs can penetrate into the normal metal at a typical distance of the order of the normal coherence length $\xi_N$.
-In the diffusive case this length is of the order of $\xi_N \sim \sqrt{D/2\pi T}$, where $D$ is the diffusion constant and $T$ is temperature.
+In the diffusive case this length is of the order of $\xi_N \sim \sqrt{D/2\pi T}$, where $D$ is the diffusion constant and $T$ is the temperature.
 In the ballistic case $\xi_N \sim v_F/2\pi T$, where $v_F$ is the electron Fermi velocity in the normal metal.
 At superconductor/ferromagnet (S/F) interfaces the singlet Cooper pairs penetrating into the ferromagnetic region are partially converted into triplet ones and acquire finite momentum.
 This is caused by the presence of the exchange field $h$ in the ferromagnet.
 Because of this field, the energy of a spin-up electron decreases by $h$, while the energy of a spin-down electron increases by $h$.
 To compensate this energy difference, the kinetic energy of the spin-up (down) electron increases (decreases), what gives rise to the difference of the absolute values of their momenta \cite{Demler1997,Buzdin2005,Bergeret2005}.
-Thus the pair acquires a finite momentum.
 Due to the finite momentum the decay of the singlet and triplet pairs into the ferromagnet is superimposed by oscillations.
+The finite momentum of the pair and the resulting spatial oscillations of its wave function are the key features of the finite-momentum inhomogeneous superconductivity, predicted earlier by Fulde and Ferrell \cite{Fulde1964} and Larkin and Ovchinnikov\cite{Larkin1964}.
+Thus, the proximity-induced superconducting correlations in ferromagnets are often called the mesoscopic Fulde-Ferrel-Larkin-Ovchinnikov (FFLO) state \cite{Buzdin2005} in the literature.

-In ballistic case the spatial scale of this oscillations is $\sim v_F/2h$ if $h \gg T$ \cite{Buzdin1982,Radovic2003}.
-In diffusive case the penetration length and the period of oscillations are of the same order of the magnetic coherence length $\xi_F \sim \sqrt{D/h} \ll \xi_N$.
-Presence of inhomogeneous magnetization in the interlayer region essentially modifies the triplet proximity effect in ferromagnetic interlayers of JJs giving rise to the long-range range triplet component, which does not oscillate and decays at $\xi_N$ \cite{Bergeret2005,Eschrig2015,Linder2015}.
+In the ballistic case the scale of the spatial oscillations of the proximity-induced pair correlations in the ferromagnet is $\sim v_F/2h$ if $h \gg T$ \cite{Buzdin1982,Radovic2003}.
+In the diffusive case the penetration length and the period of oscillations are of the same order of the magnetic coherence length $\xi_F \sim \sqrt{D/h} \ll \xi_N$.
+The presence of inhomogeneous magnetization in the interlayer region essentially modifies the triplet proximity effect in ferromagnetic interlayers of JJs giving rise to the long-range range triplet component, which does not oscillate and decays at $\xi_N$ \cite{Bergeret2005,Eschrig2015,Linder2015}.